-If you want to ditch the drudgery of 9-5 office hours and switch to working from the comfort of your home, then you’re making a smart move.
+Want to ditch the drudgery of 9-5 office hours and switch to working from the comfort of your home?
+You’re not alone.

 It’s predicted that freelancers will dominate the workforce by 2020*.
-So, with the right training, there’s a possibility that your skills are in demand.
+With the right online job training, you will be in demand far into the future.

-Well, the good news is, there are several job sites out there (that are actually way better than Upwork) where you can submit your resumes and online portfolios.
+There are hundreds of location-independent job sites online (many that are way better than Upwork) where you can submit your resumes and online portfolios.

 General Online Marketplace for Everyone